VulcanJS/vulcan-docs/source/features.md

 ## Other Features

-Out of the box, Nova also includes many other time-saving features, such as:
+Out of the box, Vulcan also includes many other time-saving features, such as:

 - Internationalization
 - Server-side rendering